Connecting Open Broadcaster Software (OBS) to Switchboard

 loop.png

-Choose Video Capture Device for a camera.
-This can be the camera built into your computer, an external camera, or a phone connected to your computer.
+Choose a Video Capture Device for a camera.
+This can be the built-in camera on your computer, an external camera, or a phone connected to your computer.

 choose_video_Capture_Device2.png